Skip to main content Skip to navigation

 Research interests

-• Green politics, including related ideology, sociology, public controversies, public policies, parties and elections, with a particular interest in nuclear energy, air pollution, and advertising.
+• Green and anti-green politics, including related ideologies, sociology, public controversies, public policies and parties, with a particular interest in nuclear energy, air pollution, advertising, and apocalyptic scenarios (see our PAIS Environmental Politics research clusterLink opens in a new window).

 • Political communication, including agendas, story-telling, framing, media effects, and media sociology.

-• Political sociology, especially political careers, socialisation, elections, parties and trade unions.
+• Political sociology, especially through surveys and interviews.

-• Methods for the social and political sciences, especially multivariate statistics (esp. correspondence analysis, clustering, factorial analysis, regression modelling, visualisation), longitudinal methods (esp. sequence analysis), interviewing and field observation, survey design, text/content analysis, and all forms of creative multi-methodological designs.
+• Data and methods for the social and political sciences, especially multivariate statistics (esp. correspondence analysis, clustering, factorial analysis, regression modelling, visualisation), longitudinal methods (esp. sequence analysis), interviewing and field observation, survey design, text/content analysis, and all forms of novel digital data and creative multi-methodological designs.

 • Methodology, sociology and epistemology of the social and political sciences, in particular through the empirical analysis of scientific texts.